oroinc/platform/src/Oro/Bundle/UIBundle/README.md

  - **acl** - The ACL resource.
 Can be used to restrict access to the item
  - **data** - An additional data to be passed to TWIG template or controller.

-Each property can be a constant or some expression supported by [SystemAwareResolver](../../Component/Config/Resolver/SystemAwareResolver.php) component.
+Each property can be a constant or some expression supported by [System Aware Resolver Component](../../Component/Resources/doc/system_aware_resolver.md).
 Examples can be found in existing *placeholders.yml* files.

 ### Rendering placeholders